viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 Can't say that about Maya.

 From C++ API side, you can't mock much; the way you have to use API binds you to it.
 A good example would be `MPxCommand.doIt(const MArgList& args)`; you can't test the method because there's no way to instance `MArgList`.
 Except for cases where you can completely separate algorithm from Maya API, you'll need to have Maya running, either in it's normal form or as standalone library.
-Even for something as simple as using a data structure with a MString.
+Even for something as simple as using a data structure with an MString in it.

 For Python side, you'd really wish there was a mechanism to trigger UI events, force processing of script jobs in the middle of your tests, etc. In other words, except for built-in Python tools, you're on your own.